 Major drama with my friends distracts me for several days early in the week, and then I have to cram for a couple of quizzes at the end of the week.
 After my disappointing quiz performance on Friday, I realize with horror that my term paper is due on Monday at noon.
 I only have 72 hours to complete it, and I haven’t even selected a topic yet!
 Of course, that doesn’t stop me from going to a party with my friends that night.

 On Saturday morning, I ceremoniously open my textbook and decide whatever prominent topic is addressed on those pages will be the subject of my term paper.
 Okay, it will be The Fall of the Roman Empire.
 Armed with a topic, I recall that my history professor never said we couldn’t use our textbook as a reference.
 Now, I head to the school library to find two encyclopedias and two more textbooks containing information on the Fall of the Roman Empire.

-Typing my textbook chapter verbatim (in quotes of course), I complete the first ten pages of the term paper.
+Typing my textbook chapter verbatim (in quotes, of course), I complete the first ten pages of the term paper.
 Whew!
-I hit the pillow on Saturday night very relieved.
-The next day, I utilize my other four references in a similar manner as my textbook.
-However, a lot of it can’t be used because it’s a repeat of the information I already have.
+I hit the pillow on Saturday night, very relieved.
+The next day, I utilize my other four references similarly.
+However, a lot of it’s a repeat of the information I already have.
 By Sunday night, I have completed 15 pages.

 I do manage to get up at 5 a.m. on Monday to finish my term paper.
-After exhausting all my references, I restate all the reference information in my own words and ditch the MLA formatting, but that only yields another three pages.
-So, I widen my page margins, and enlarge my font size, and restate my own words again.
-Finally, I’m on the middle of the 15th page.
+After exhausting all my references, I restate all the reference information in my own words and ditch the MLA formatting, which only yields another three pages.
+So, I widen my page margins, enlarge my font size, and restate my own words again.
+Finally, I’m in the middle of the 15th page.
 “Close enough!”
 I proclaim.
-As I email my paper to my professor at 11:59 a.m., I resolve that my NEXT term paper will be the best term paper in the history of this school.
+As I email my paper to my professor at 11:59 a.m., I resolve that my NEXT term paper will be the best research paper in the history of this school.